MewesK/TwigSpreadsheetBundle/Resources/doc/twig_tags.rst

         ...
     {% endxlsright %}

-- May contain one 'xlsdrawing' tag (not supported by the Excel5 and OpenDocument writer)
+- May contain one 'xlsdrawing' tag (not supported by the XLS and ODS writer)
-- Not supported by the OpenDocument writer
+- Not supported by the ODS writer

 - These tags replace the &L, &C and &R format codes.
-- All other codes can be found at: https://github.com/PHPOffice/PHPExcel/blob/develop/Documentation/markdown/Overview/08-Recipes.md#setting-the-print-header-and-footer-of-a-worksheet
+All other codes can be found in PhpOffice\PhpSpreadsheet\Worksheet\HeaderFooter

 Example
 ```````